-It’s always a thrill for us, when we get to visit a capital city.
+It’s always a thrill for us when we get to visit the capital city of a state.
 Even though they all have a dome, each is unique in its own way.
 Our trip to Springfield, Illinois gave us a chance to find history galore, in this twin domed Midwest city.
 So many historical paths cross in Springfield, and we couldn’t wait to explore them.
 This was the home of the Lincoln family, and the city is rich with sites where the family frequented.
 Route 66 passes directly through Springfield, and thousands travel the Mother Road looking for adventure.
 The city has plenty to offer visitors of all ages, and we came here to prove that it makes a great vacation destination.

 We want to thank Visit Springfield and all of the Springfield businesses for their hospitality.
 Rest assured that all opinions are our own.